 - What further research do you need to do to become informed about your topic?

 - What questions you have for us–as readers/reviewers–about your topic/proposal?
 What feedback can we provide?

 How many / what type of sources do I use?

-Keep in mind that since everyone is designing his own project (with different goals / deliverables), the types of research each person does will vary.
+Keep in mind that since everyone is designing her own project (with different topics/approaches), the types of research each person does will vary.
 If you have any questions about what type of research is appropriate for your particular project, please consult me.